lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 Changes from 05 -> 06:

-* Addressed AD review comments from Erik Kline and Eric Vyncke
+* Addressed AD review comments from Andy Newton, Mohamed Boucadair, Erik Kline, and Eric Vyncke

 Changes from 04 -> 05: